 CultureLink’s Bike Hub at 15 Tobermory Drive in North York supports local cyclists and fosters a culture of repair and reuse.
 We help people fix their own bicycles, and provide bike repair workshops on-site and in the neighbourhood.
 But people don’t need to have a bike already, to benefit from this project.
 That’s because we collect used bicycles, salvage the good parts, and build up new bikes.
 In these ways, we reduce the waste that goes to landfill or scrap metal recycling.
 At the same time, more people get to enjoy having a bike that works!
 It’s a win-win for everyone.

 Bike Hub programs

 As we manage the changed conditions of COVID-19, we are operating with improved health and safety measures.
 We are eager to serve residents!

-We repair and refurbish bicycles for community residents, at no cost.
+We are currrently repairing and refurbishing bicycles for community residents, at no cost.
 We are generally on-site on Tuesdays (3:30-6:30pm) and Saturdays (10am-3pm) and offer these services BY APPOINTMENT ONLY.

 For more information, contact the Bike Hub: